America the Fearful

 About the Author(s)

 Benjamin Radford is deputy editor of the science magazine The Skeptical Inquirer.
-The author of over a dozen books, he has also written numerous articles on a variety of topics including urban legends, the paranormal, critical thinking, films, and media literacy.
+The author of a dozen books and numerous articles on urban legends, the paranormal, critical thinking, films, and media literacy.
 He has appeared on CNN, the History Channel, and the National Geographic Channel.
+He lives in Corrales, New Mexico.

 Format: softcover (6 x 9)